 The Brazilian Butt Lift, invented in Brazil and now becoming more and more popular in Australia.
-Cosmos Clinic Sydney reports a huge increase enquires about this particular body contouring surgery in the last two years.
-The trend is attributed to the presence of public figures like the Kardashian sisters and Beyonce in the media and to the rise of social media, especially Instagram.
+Cosmos Aesthetics Sydney reports a huge increase enquires about this particular body contouring surgery in the last two years.
+The trend is attributed to the presence of public figures in the media and to the rise of social media, especially Instagram.

 What’s Involved in A Brazilian Butt Lift?

 Brazilian Butt Lift surgery does not involve butt implants.
 Instead, the surgical procedure is done by fat transfer.
 Unwanted fat from other parts of the body (typically the tummy, thighs or love handles) is removed via VASER liposuction, washed with antibiotics and reinjected back into the buttocks.

 VASER Liposuction uses ultrasound technology which helps to break up the fat tissue which makes the procedure a lot gentler than with traditional liposuction.

 You get the added bonus of slimming down areas that carry some excess fat; you can sculpt a flatter tummy at the same time.
 The removal of fat in neighbouring areas such as the love handles, and thighs also helps to make the bum look bigger.